jakobehmsen/giki-lang/README.md

 giki-lang
 =========

-A programming language for intermediate symbol processing
+Giki - A programming language for intermediate symbol processing